inspec/inspec-aws/docs/resources/aws_ec2_vpn_connection_routes.md

 # aws\_ec2\_vpn\_connection\_routes

-Use the `aws_ec2_vpn_connection_routes` InSpec audit resource to test properties of a plural AWS EC2 Functions.
+Use the `aws_ec2_vpn_connection_routes` InSpec audit resource to test properties of a plural AWS EC2 Connection Routes.

 The AWS::EC2::VPNConnectionRoute resource specifies a static route for a VPN connection between an existing virtual private gateway and a VPN customer gateway..